Need to talk? Call 1800 882 436.

 • pain

-• sleep
+• sleep problems

-• eating problems due to the cerebral palsy
+• eating problems

-Adults with cerebral palsy who work may need to adapt their working conditions. you may need to arrange:
+Adults with cerebral palsy who work may need to adapt their working conditions.
+You may need to arrange:

 • flexible hours